 Go during the week.
 Many haunted houses offer discounts to people who visit Sunday through Thursday, since Friday and Saturday are their busiest nights.

 Take advantage of combo discounts.
 If you’re planning to visit more than one haunted house, a combo ticket might be your cheapest option.
 For example, The Edge of Hell and The Beast in Kansas City, Mo., are owned by the same company.
-If you want to see both, the combo ticket will save you $10.
-The Bates Motel in Glenn Mills, Pa., has three separate attractions (the motel, a haunted hayride and a corn maze).
-If you’re going to hit them all, you’ll save $10 with their combo ticket.
+If you want to see both, the combo ticket will save you some money.

 Look for coupons or other discounts.
 The first place to look for haunted house coupons is on the website of the haunted house you’re planning to visit.
-The 13th Gate in Baton Rouge, La., has a blurb on its home page that tells you they’ll give you a $5 discount if you bring an empty Dr. Pepper can to the gate.
 But not all deals are that obvious.
 If you don’t see a discount on the haunted house’s home page, look for a tab that says “promotions” or “discounts.”
 If you still don’t see a coupon, try the FAQs tab.
-You might also find coupons on your city’s convention and visitors bureau website, or on your local Living on the Cheap site.
+You might also find coupons on your city’s convention and visitors bureau website, on Groupon or on your local Living on the Cheap site.